rtek1000/XC8_PELCO_D/README.md

 - - - Checksum: Sum of bytes 2 to 6.

+- Debounce Mechanism:

+- - After detecting a button press, the program waits for DEBOUNCE_TIME (200ms) to ensure the button state is stable.

+- - Only after this delay are the button states read and processed.

+- Priority for Combinations:

+- - The program first checks for combinations (e.g., up + left) before checking for single-button presses.

+- - - This ensures that combinations are prioritized over single-button presses.

+- Wait for Button Release:

+- - After sending a command, the program waits for all relevant buttons to be released before continuing.
+This prevents multiple commands from being sent for a single press.

+- Small Delay After Processing:

+- - A small delay (DelayMs(100)) is added after processing a button press to avoid rapid repeated presses.

 - USART:
 - - The USART is configured for 9600 baud, 8-bit data, no parity, and 1 stop bit.